TheRestartProject/RepairDirectory/readme.md

 ### Setup

-1. Create a Postgres database (and, optionally, a user for that database)
+1. Create a MySQL database (and, optionally, a user for that database)
 2. Copy .env.example to .env, and replace the values that are incorrect
 3. Run `php artisan key:generate` to generate an `APP_KEY` env var (required for SSL)
 4. Run `php artisan config:clear` to reload the config cache